 How to break this pattern?
 I personally got help using Diane Sanfilippo’s program 21 Day Sugar Detox.
-I think this course is one of the best for getting rid of the dependency on sweets.
+I think this PDF guide is one of the best for getting rid of the dependency on sweets.
 You can download it via the link on this page.

 Addictions to sweets in recent decades become a hot topic not only at home but also between the scientists.
 The studies are really scary: scientists more often compare sugar fans to drug addicts, warning them that the sweets do not just give you a fleeting delight, but also lead to addiction to them, which eventually can ruin one’s health.

 Meanwhile, the history of the sugar industry is only about two hundred years old.
 Today on the market there are many kinds of sugars, that are different from each other not only by “bloodline” but also by appearance.
 White refined sugar, which has the greatest distribution in the food industry as well as in-home cooking quite often ( and, apparently, not without a reason) is being “demonized”.